 2. Protect Exposed Areas Of Your Roof To Prevent Further Damage

-If your roof is leaking, or is missing considerable roofing materials, take steps to prevent more damage.
+If your roof is leaking, or is missing a considerable amount of roofing materials, take the steps needed to prevent more damage.

 - Cover exposed areas with roofing tarps